 Over-the-counter Medications and Urine Screenings

 A urine screening is used to detect drugs in the body.
 Toxins and certain other waste products are filtered from the body's blood by the kidneys, which produce urine.
 Therefore, urine screenings are a valuable tool for identifying the presence of drugs in the body.
 While many employers, health care facilities, pain management physicians, and athlete directors require a urine screening, there is a constant fear that over-the-counter medications can produce a positive reading for the presence of drugs in the body's system.

 Any over-the-counter medications taken should be discussed with a pharmacist to determine if it can give a false positive reading for narcotic use.
-It is also imperative to discuss any medications with your physician and technician collecting the urine sample.
+It is also imperative for individuals to discuss any medications, including over-the-counter medications, and supplements with the physician and technician collecting the urine sample.